 As performer and composer, Mr. Adler can be heard on recordings from Albany Records, Capstone, Navona, and Ravello Records.
-He is a member of the Department of Fine Arts at Saint Peter’s University.
-James Adler is a National Arts Associate in the Sigma Alpha Iota International Music Fraternity, and was selected in 2018 for membership in the SAI Composer’s Bureau.
+He is a member of the Arts Department at Saint Peter’s University, a National Arts Associate in the Sigma Alpha Iota International Music Fraternity, and was selected in 2018 for membership in the SAI Composer’s Bureau.
 In 2023, AdlerOaks Music Library joined the Music Publishers Association of the United States.
 James Adler is a recipient of the 2017 Marquis Lifetime Achievement Award.